go-to-k/cls3/README.md

 ### Delete Old Version Objects Only

-The `-o | --oldObjectsOnly` option allows you to **delete only old versions** and all delete-markers without new versions and a bucket itself.
+The `-o | --oldVersionsOnly` option allows you to **delete only old versions** and all delete-markers without new versions and a bucket itself.

 **So you can retain the latest version objects only.**